General Information

 The Former Alt House

-The Former Alt House is a Western-style house where Mr. William J. Alt, who ran a tea business company named “Alt Firm,” lived.
+The Former Alt House is a Western-style residence where William J. Alt, who ran a tea trading company named “Alt & Co.,” lived.

-A Japanese carpenter from Amakusa, who also built Oura Tenshu Do church, constructed this house.
-The blueprint of this house was written in English, but Japanese dimensions were added to it.
-Notable features include the fountain in front, the carriage porch, and the Toscana-style colonnade.
+The house was built by a Japanese carpenter from Amakusa, who also constructed Oura Tenshudō (the Oura Church).
+Although the blueprint was written in English, Japanese dimensions were added to it.
+Notable features include the fountain in front, the carriage porch, and the Tuscan-style colonnade.

 The former Steele Memorial Academy

-The Former Steele Memorial Academy was constructed in 1887 at Higashiyamate, Nagasaki City.
-It was named after Dr. Steele, an American who donated funds in memory of his son who died at the age of eighteen.
-This building was donated to Nagasaki City and moved to its present location in 1973.
+The Former Steele Memorial Academy was constructed in 1887 in Higashiyamate, Nagasaki City.
+It was named after Dr. Steele, an American who donated funds in memory of his son, who passed away at the age of eighteen.
+The building was later donated to Nagasaki City and relocated to its present site in 1973.

 The former Ringer House

-The Former Ringer House was the private residence of Mr. Frederick Ringer, a British merchant in the Meiji era (late 19th to early 20th century).
-After working at Glover & Co., he started his own company, “Holme Ringer & Co.,” to develop his business in various fields such as trade, deep-sea fishery, gas supply, tea production, and milling.
-His contributions greatly aided the industrial development of Nagasaki during that era.
-He became the leader of the Nagasaki foreign settlement after Glover.
-The Ringer Hut chain of fast-food restaurants is named after him.
+The Former Ringer House was the private residence of Frederick Ringer, a British merchant active in the Meiji era (late 19th to early 20th century).
+After working at Glover & Co., he established his own firm, “Holme, Ringer & Co.,” and expanded his business into diverse fields such as international trade, deep-sea fisheries, gas supply, tea production, and milling.
+His entrepreneurial efforts contributed significantly to the industrial development of Nagasaki at the time.
+Ringer later succeeded Glover as the leader of the Nagasaki foreign settlement.
+The Ringer Hut chain of fast-food restaurants is named in his honor.

 The former Walker House